KeltonMVP/rules/docs/wiki-info/other-systems/rob.en.md

 * Skill 4: between $55,000 - $65,000
 * Skill 5: between $65,000 - $70,000

 These amounts represent the basic earnings, without other bonuses offered by other systems on the server.

+### Solo Rob Escape Process
+* After hiding the money at the two locations, you will receive another red dot on the map where you must go to escape further with a boat made available automatically by the server provided that <b>you have at least 4 prison escapes completed successfully</b>, otherwise, you will not enter the escape process.
+* Once you get on the boat, you will receive another checkpoint to another vehicle made available automatically by the server.
+* When you reach the checkpoint with the boat, your wanted level is reduced by half and you are automatically put in the vehicle with which you must escape to the nearest **Pay'n Spray** type biz.
+* Once you enter Pay'n Spray, the completion process is successfully completed and you completely get rid of the wanted.
+* If you are caught by the police during this escape process and are killed by any means, you will fail the escape and go straight to prison.

 ## Team Robbery